BSafes-Library/BSafes-Library.github.io/docs/research/research.md

 <div class="code-example dont-break-out" markdown="1" style="padding-top:0px;padding-bottom:0px">
 <p style="font-weight:500; margin:0px" markdown="1">
+May 4, 2020
-• Cyber Mobs, Disinformation, and Death Videos: The Internet as It Is (and as It Should Be), May 4, 2020 [HTML](https://papers.bsafes.com/docs/internet/cyber-mobs-disinformation-and-death-videos-the-internet-as-it-is-and-as-it-should-be/)
+• Cyber Mobs, Disinformation, and Death Videos: The Internet as It Is (and as It Should Be) [HTML](https://papers.bsafes.com/docs/internet/cyber-mobs-disinformation-and-death-videos-the-internet-as-it-is-and-as-it-should-be/)
 </p>
 <details>
   <summary>Abstract</summary>